tonezone108/Resume/Antonio-Pipitone.md

     degree: Modern Langauge Studies

 projects:
-  - name: # title of your project
+  - name: Money Manager
-    desc: # very short description of your project
+    desc: An App that allows the user to organize their expenses & allocations efficiently.
     url: # link to your deployed project

 ---